-Cardinal Newman College based in Preston, Lancashire is the highest performing Sixth Form College nationally and a wonderful place to study.
+Cardinal Newman College based in Preston, Lancashire is the third highest performing Sixth Form College nationally and a wonderful place to study.
 With outstanding teachers, facilities and results, we are the place of choice for students across Lancashire.
 We are a happy and distinctive Catholic Sixth Form College, with a small and unique campus, welcoming students of all faiths and has a strong feeling of community.

 We are committed to the pursuit of academic excellence and wish to develop a community in which every student reaches their potential.
 We passionately believe that this can only be achieved if students enjoy their time at college and are allowed to thrive within a happy, safe and supportive environment.

 Cardinal Newman College is also part of the Maple Group.
 The Maple Group colleges are amongst England’s most successful providers of post-16 education.
 These colleges are renowned for exceptional performance and examination success; recognised by Ofsted for the consistently high quality of the learning experience provided.

 In 2018, the students of Cardinal Newman College once again proved why the College is one of the top colleges nationally with another year of outstanding results!

 The class of 2018 achieved excellent A Level success with 77% of entries achieving High Grades (A*-B Grades or equivalent), a 99.6% A Level pass rate and 100% BTEC pass rate.
 The college is very proud of our students’ achievements.